arvi1709/Living_library/README.md

 ## 📝 Change Log

 A log of recent changes and improvements to the application.

+### `2024-07-28`
+- **Feature**: Added a 'Bookmark' feature for authenticated users.
+- **Behavior Before**: Users could not save resources for later viewing.
+- **Behavior After**: Logged-in users can now bookmark resources via an icon on resource cards and a button on detail pages.
+A "My Bookmarks" section has been added to the profile page to display all saved items.

 ### `2024-07-27`
 - **Feature**: The welcome modal now appears every time for non-logged-in users.